Saturday 27 April 2024

 Ultimate treasure...

-So when running into the crank and drivetrain parts at Mario, https://defietsenmaker.nl , upon building up the Master, I had noticed he had a remaining last two pieces of the carbon Campagnolo Centaur crank, as well as his last two mixed carbon-steel Chorus derailleur sets.
-I bought one of each for the Master, but the remaining last set was in fact never quiet forgotten.
+So when running into the crank and drivetrain parts at Mario, https://defietsenmaker.nl , upon building up the Master, I noticed he had a remaining last two pieces of the carbon Campagnolo Centaur crank, as well as his last two mixed carbon-steel Chorus derailleur sets.
+I bought one of each for the Master, but the remaining last set was in fact never quite forgotten.
 And despite already owning three Colnago's in Art Decor, I actually never gave up searching for a possible next catch, as I meanwhile seem to have turned into a true admirer and collector.
 Setting high standards in the choice of available frames & parts however, had made it an expensive hobby.
 And naturally, at a certain point there’s a limit to everything.
 So I decided that the unexpected financial windfall which suddenly came around would allow me to do the trick just one last time.
 This journey to the final catch took more than seven months until at last I found my ultimate treasure.

 Most of its lifetime spent at the loft...

 An almost new 1997 Tecnos 2000 frame size 57 in bright and shiny red / white.
 It was offered on Kleinanzeigen, a German version of Ebay, on which I had placed a search order which was responded to by email one evening.
 The paint scheme looked marvelous and the frame was promised to be in excellent condition.
-I was highly exited as this seemed a rare chance: Belonging to the last generation of the Tecnos, it has rear dropouts for one fixed axle position only, placed in a wide rear fork setting to easily allow even an eleven speed cassette.
+I was highly excited as this seemed a rare chance: Belonging to the last generation of the Tecnos, it has rear dropouts for one fixed axle position only, placed in a wide rear fork setting to easily allow even an eleven speed cassette.
 A clear advantage.
 The additional pictures asked for, indeed confirmed my suspicion that this was in fact an almost flawless specimen.
 I quickly took my chance.
 Luckily the price was fixed easily and we planned my visit: To....the outskirts of Frankfurt.
 Yes.
 Quite a drive.
 But worth it, as would soon appear.
-Upon my visit the color setting looked even more beautiful and all I could discover additionally, were a few tiny paint chips on the white section of the fork.
+Upon my visit, the color setting looked even more beautiful and all I could discover additionally, were a few tiny paint chips on the white section of the fork.
 The bike had been too low in size for the seller, who had inherited it from his father a long time ago, and was completely stripped leaving only the Shimano Dura Ace bottom bracket and headset.
-The frame turned out to have spent most of its liftime at the loft until, after more then 20 years, it was decided to be sold at last.
+The frame turned out to have spent most of its lifetime at the loft until, after more then 20 years, it was decided to be sold at last.
 I turned out to be the first buying candidate and very lucky indeed.
 The condition of the frame really exceeded my wildest expectations and I returned to home in a truly euphoric state.
 The thorough inspection upon my return revealed how close to new the frame in fact was.
 Even the chrome on the rear fork below the chain was without a single scratch.
 Amazing..
-And just as the yellow of the Master, this red & white would be a geat fit in colour with carbon wheels and parts of which the Campa crank and derailleurs were still available at Mario as I had kept on noticing.
+And just like the yellow of the Master, this red & white would be a great fit in color with carbon wheels and parts of which the Campa crank and derailleurs were still available at Mario as I had kept on noticing.

 3 is perfect (According to the Romans already....)